Vaslav Nijinsky: Ballets choreographed by Nijinsky

 Nijinsky took the creative reins and choreographed ballets which pushed boundaries and stirred controversy.
 His ballets were L'après-midi d'un faune (The Afternoon of a Faun, based on Claude Debussy's Prélude à l'après-midi d'un faune) (1912); Jeux (1913); and Till Eulenspiegel (1916).
 These introduced his audiences to the new direction of modern dance.
 As the title character in L'après-midi d'un faune, in the final tableau, he mimed masturbation with the scarf of a nymph, causing a scandal; he was defended by such artists as Auguste Rodin, Odilon Redon and Marcel Proust.
 Nijinsky's new trends in dance caused a riotous reaction at the Théâtre de Champs-Élysées when they premiered in Paris.

 In The Rite of Spring (Le Sacre du Printemps), with music by Igor Stravinsky (1913), Nijinsky created choreography that exceeded the limits of traditional ballet and propriety.
 The radically angular movements expressed the heart of Stravinsky's radically modern score.
 Violence broke out in the audience as The Rite of Spring premiered.
 The theme of the ballet, based on pagan myths, was a young maiden who sacrificed herself by dancing until she died.
 The theme, the difficult and challenging music of Stravinsky, and Nijinsky's choreography, led to a violent uproar; Diaghilev was pleased with the notoriety.
+That same year, Nijinsky conceived Jeux as a flirtatious interaction among three males, although Diaghilev insisted it be danced by one male and two females.